Alecto3-D/small-nfs-checker/README.md

 Because the Central's NFS storage is a bit flaky.

-have this running via cronjob on chalmers only, for a test.
+We had this running via cronjob on chalmers only:

+but it also now on otto, to watch over pipeline and Paul's homedir.

+We now make a note of this in the system log, for future aggregation and analysis work.